DHTMLX/gantt-docs/data/api/gantt_onrowdragend_event.md

 onRowDragEnd
 =============

-@short:fires after the user drops a row in the grid
+@short:fires after the user drops a vertically reordered row in the grid

 @params:
-- id			string,number		the id of the task that the user has dragged in the grid
+- id			string,number		the id of the task that the user has dragged vertically in the grid
 - target		string,number		the id of the task which place the dragged row has occupied

 @example: